 Residential Living and Learning

-All single, first-year and second-year undergraduate students who are not commuting from the home of their parents or legal guardians must reside in University housing (residence halls) and all first-year and second-year residents are required to purchase either the Unlimited Meal Plan or 19-Convenience Meal Plan for the full academic year.
+All single, first-year and second-year undergraduate students who are not commuting from the home of their parents or legal guardians must reside in University housing (residence halls) and all first-year and second-year residents are required to purchase the 19 Exchange Meal Plan for the full academic year.
 Second-year live-on required students may also choose the 14-Meal Plan.
 This policy covers all beginning students who are starting college in the same year as their date of graduation from high school.
 Students who have been out of high school for one year or more are exempt from this policy.
 Students planning to live at home in Commerce or the immediate vicinity are required to file a notarized Commuting Authorization form with the Department of Residence Life prior to registration.
 Students must notify Residential Living and Learning of any change in name or address.
 For cost information please contact the Department of Residential Living and Learning, Texas A&M-Commerce, P.O.
 Box 3011, Commerce, TX 75429 or call 903-886-5797.
 Additional information is available at the department's website at http://www.tamuc.edu/campuslife/housing/default.aspx

 Single student housing provides students with the opportunity to experience the advantages of on-campus living.
 Single students will have the opportunity to select from various residence hall options such as: shared or private rooms, co-ed or single-sex floors, Gender Inclusive housing, residence hall or apartment, Living and Learning Communities or Sorority housing.
 Each facility offers unique opportunities for students.